Hygiene & Safety Metrics in Commercial Automatic Soap Dispensers

 Automatic dispensers contribute to improved compliance by:

-- Eliminating the need to touch a lever or push bar.
+- Eliminating the requirement for touching a lever or to push bar.

-- Providing predictable, rapid activation with minimal user effort.
+- Providing rapid activation with minimal user effort.

 - Allowing consistent placement at logical points in the workflow.